 • Minimum seven years professional experience in human rights, preferably at international level and including experience in conflict and post conflict environments.

 • Experience in coaching/mentoring others and a strong ability to work with diverse teams.

 • Team and/or project management experience.

 We encourage all qualified and interested applicants to submit an up-to-date CV and covering letter, a writing sample and three professional references.

 IRRI provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, colour, religion, sex, national origin, age, disability, political affiliation, marital status, or sexual orientation.

-APPLICATION DEADLINE: Applications must be received by 31st October, 2013.
 Only candidates who have been selected for an interview will be contacted.